A Step-By-Step Guide to Mastering the Waterfall Braid

 The beauty of the waterfall braid

 Whether you’re looking for a way to tame your wild bedhead or add some volume to flat, unwashed hair, the waterfall braid is an easy-to-do upgrade that’s both elegant and chic.
 It also keeps pesky fly-aways slicked back and out of sight, which can seriously come in handy in the summer heat.
-(Check out these other gorgeous, no-heat hairstyles.)
 To help you master this boho-luxe look sans the help of a professional, we turned to Joico celebrity stylist, Paul Norton, for step-by-step directions.

 Step 1: Section and spray hair